2020 APPLICATION AVAILABLE JUNE 1, 2020; DEADLINE AUGUST 1, 2020

 The Emerging Philanthropist Program seeks to engage Harrisburg’s emerging business and community leaders with the great possibilities that lie within philanthropic endeavors in Harrisburg.
 The program helps emerging philanthropists answer such questions as: What does it mean to be philanthropic?; How do I understand the needs of our community?; and What can I do to make an impact?
 Additionally, The Emerging Philanthropist Program provides resources and educational opportunities for Harrisburg’s developing leaders who wish to be actively engaged in giving back to their community.
 In Spring/Summer of each year, the EPP program will announce the funding priority to be used to guide its grantmaking.

-The 2020 EPP program will announce its 2020 funding priorities in 2020.
-In 2019, the EPP program sought grant proposals from nonprofit organizations providing mental health support programs, with a preference for those providing direct mental health services, in Harrisburg and the surrounding areas.
-Organizations are not required to be located in Harrisburg and the surrounding areas, but must provide services within or to these areas.
+- Organizations are not required to be located in Harrisburg City and the surrounding areas, but must provide services within or to these areas.
 Each year, select applicants will be asked to complete an interview and/or a site visit with participants of the EPP program as part of the grant review process.

-- This grant opportunity is available to nonprofit organizations serving Harrisburg and/or the surrounding areas.
-Work taking place outside of the TFEC service area of Cumberland, Dauphin, Franklin, Lebanon, Perry, and York (Dillsburg Area only) Counties is not eligible.
+- This grant opportunity is available to nonprofit organizations serving Harrisburg City and/or the surrounding areas.
+Work taking place outside of the defined service area is not eligible for support through this opportunity.

-- Applicants must either be a registered 501(c)(3) nonprofit organization or have a registered 501(c)(3) nonprofit organization act as a fiscal sponsor for the proposed project.
+- Applicants must either be a registered 501(c)(3) nonprofit organization, a nonprofit organization as recognized by the IRS as such, or have a registered 501(c)(3) nonprofit organization act as a fiscal sponsor for the proposed project.

 Size of Grants